 If you aren’t taking your best friend to the venue with them, make sure someone – like a neighbour or sitter – is onboard to watch over them while you are enjoying your special day.

-If you’re insisting on a specific colour of socks, make sure you have some spares in case someone forgets or they get lost in everyone’s things.
+If you’re insisting on a specific colour of socks, make sure you have some spares in case someone forgets or if they get lost in someone’s things.

 New shoes are fantastic but also well known for being painful so make sure that you take the time to wear them around the house.
 That way they won’t be bad on the day.
 You’ll also know whether or not spare shoes will be a good idea.

 Last Minute Wedding Checklist No.5: For You and Your Partner